syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 * If you are using [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) NuGet package, refer to the below code to refer script from static web assets.

     It is not recommended to use [Syncfusion.Blazor](https://www.nuget.org/packages/Syncfusion.Blazor/) NuGet for production environment.
-Use indivitual NuGet packages for production.
+Use individual NuGet packages for production.

     ```html
     <head>